EmmaJane22/memory-game/README.md

 - The front face of the cards feature an animal and the animal's name in English on one card and German on the matching card.

 - After the user has clicked on two cards the game board locks.
 The cards remain face up if they are a matching pair and a positive upbeat sound plays automatically, giving the user immediate feedback.
-If the cards do not match, they will flip back to the back face and a negative, low sound plays, indicating the user was not succesful on that turn.
+If the cards do not match, they will flip back to the back face and a negative, low sound plays, indicating the user was not successful on that turn.
 The game back then unlocks, allowing the user to chose two more cards.

 ![Card Match image](assets/readme-images/card-match.jpg)